Mr-Io/c-language-solutions/docs/index.rst

 *Level 1 optimization is not relevant for this repository*.

-Level 2 optimization involve some code principles so that the compiler can generate efficient code.
+Level 2 optimization involve code principles so that the compiler can generate efficient code.
 **The solutions follow these 3 coding practices**: